vinay-hebb/DecisionTreeVis/Decision Trees/MyReadme.md

 1. When user hovers on node $m$ with depth $d$, decision boundaries are visualized for depth=$d$ rather than node $m$(i.e., all nodes with depth=$d$ are considered leaf nodes)
 2. Sometimes it can so happen that decision boundary regions dont change with depth, this is possible as tree may predict the same label after the split
 3. Node impurity vs Tree depth figure has reversed x and y axis(to align tree depth and yaxis)
+4. Leaf nodes don't have split conditions.
+5. Maximum depth is the total number of levels in the tree.
+For the root node, Depth = $0$.

 ## Decision Tree Structure figure
 1. When you hover on any node $m$, it shows 2 sets of information is visible.